limstepf/pdfdbscrap/README.md

 5. Sanitize the BibTeX file (optional):
   - Find and prune duplicates (e.g. with [JabRef](http://www.jabref.org/))
   - Prune incomplete entries, especially ones without `author` field.
 Those tend to be of the sort of: "copyright notice", "front cover", "program committee", "title page", "author index", ... anyways.
 The false-positive rate is next to zero.
 Again JabRef might help with this.
 6. If multiple BibTeX files from different databases have been merged in step 4, you might want to consider to split the file back up again in order to have one BibTeX file per database.
 This allows you to scrap them in parallel.
+The `--partition` option does just that for you.
 The `--number` option can be used to still end up with a proper numbering/filenames.
 7. **Scrap the PDF files**, following the `url` field of each BibTeX entry
 8. Retry later and continue the scrap(ing) since you just got fucking blocked again.
 The `--range` option (can be combined with the `--number` option) might come in handy here to restart the process from a certain BibTeX entry.